 So, because I was never invited by others to partake of the banquet of life, I have mainly been occupied in snatching the crumbs from under its table.
 Other people have disapproved of this scavenging, and the result has been that I have come to hate and despise them and they have just ignored me.
 I have wandered alone through the world, trying to make the best of whatever contacts I have had, but almost all of them have ended unhappily.
 Yet the upside of this radical isolation has been that I have developed emotional and intellectual self-sufficiency to an unusual degree.
 I am entirely indifferent to the convictions, interests and preferences of others, although I sometimes pretend to care, in order to please them.
 I have no favourites among my fellow human beings.
 There are those I hate, those to whom I am grateful, but there have not usually been any I loved.

 All this has led to my developing a harsh philosophy.
 I am - although not with absolute consistency - a person of the far right.
-It has sometimes not seemed to be so, because I have often been forced to mask my real allegiance in the left-liberal society, England, in which I have lived, and have indeed come to take delight in deceiving others as to my real character and beliefs.
+It sometimes seems not to be so, because I have often been forced to mask my real allegiances in the left-liberal society, England, in which I have lived.
+I have indeed come to take delight in deceiving others as to my real character and beliefs.

 I have refused to subscribe to the ideals of democracy, human rights and anti-discrimination which are the common currency of my educated and less-educated contemporaries.
 I have been tempted to racialism (although not racism in the sense of discriminating against anyone - I treat people as I find them), and in bold moods, I have often opposed and derided moves towards progress and greater human happiness.
 I have more or less openly stated that I think that in certain circumstances an autocratic government might be necessary and desirable.
 In my most brutal moods I have come close to believing that there may be nothing intrinsically wrong with murder, slavery or torture, although these are beliefs, because of their sheer outrageousness, that I have not often voiced.